Oneflow-Inc/vision/MODEL_ZOO.md

 ## Model Zoo
-Here we provide our test results of pretrained model on ImageNet2012, all tests were done using single TiTanV GPU with batch_size 64
+Here we provide our test results of pretrained model on ImageNet2012, all tests were done using single TiTanV GPU with batch_size 64 under the same data transformation.

 |                        |    top1 |    top5 |  batch_size | image size |
 |:-----------------------|--------:|--------:|------------:|-----------:|